Forlorn Hope?

 Revelation 21:4

-We make the best of things as we storm the breach of life, but unlike the soldiers who stormed the fortress with the hope of receiving their promotion and glory, but with a forlorn hope of surviving, there is a way that is not so forlorn.
+We make the best of things as we storm the breach of life, but unlike the soldiers who stormed the fortress with the hope of receiving their promotion and glory – but with a forlorn hope of surviving – there is a way that is not so forlorn.
 Because Jesus rose from the grave, thereby defeating death itself, we too can hope for the same, if we believe.
 This provides a living hope that carries you through life and on into a rich inheritance for all eternity.
-This hope is available to all who trust and hope in Christ.
+This hope is available to all who put their trust and hope in Jesus for the forgiveness of their sins.

 “All praise to God, the Father of our Lord Jesus Christ.
 It is by his great mercy that we have been born again, because God raised Jesus Christ from the dead.
 Now we live with great expectation [a living hope], and we have a priceless inheritance—an inheritance that is kept in heaven for you, pure and undefiled, beyond the reach of change and decay.”